Posted on: 13 May 2025

 Beginning in May 2025, the cohort will spend the year participating in regular mentoring meetings, skills and development sessions and utilise the 21CLP strategic approach to develop their leadership development.

-A welcome event will be held at CNWL HQ to welcome the cohort, the programme will begin on 13 May 2025.
+A welcome event was held at CNWL HQ to welcome the cohort and start the programme.

 Meet the cohort: